Julien2744/the_ice_warrior/README.md

 You can modify:
 - items can melt the boss ice in `data/icewarrior/tags/item/can_melt_ice_room.json`
-- mob will aggro the boss in `data/icewarrior/tags/entity_type/aggro_boss.json`
+- mobs that aggro the boss in `data/icewarrior/tags/entity_type/aggro_boss.json`
-- entity that can be parried in `data/icewarrior/tags/entity_type/can_parry.json`
-- entity that can be parried in `data/icewarrior/tags/entity_type/can_parry.json`
+- entities that can be parried in `data/icewarrior/tags/entity_type/can_parry.json`